SiddPlus/GitHubTutorial/The Casting of Frank Stone Development Journal.md

 - Did you receive any feedback from users, peers or lecturers?
 How did you react to it?

-### What creative or technical approaches did you use or try, and how did this contribute to the outcome?

-- Did you try any new software or approaches?
-How did the effect development?

 ### Did you have any technical difficulties?
 If so, what were they and did you manage to overcome them?